datopian/ckanext-querytool/README.md

     ```
     solr_url = http://127.0.0.1:8986/solr/ckan
     ```
-4. Clone and install DataPusher following the steps found in the [documentation](https://github.com/ckan/datapusher).
-You can clone this in the same parent directory where you cloned CKAN and Solr, using the same Python virtual environment from step 1.
+4. Clone and install DataPusher following the steps found in the [documentation](https://github.com/ckan/datapusher) (in the same parent directory where you cloned CKAN and Solr, using the same Python virtual environment from step 1):
 5. Update `ckan.datapusher.url` in your `.ini` file (from step 1) if it differs from this:
     ```
     ckan.datapusher.url = http://127.0.0.1:8800/